 In stores and online you will find potency values anywhere from 25% through to 95%.
 If the Oil has been extracted using CO2 Extraction, you will find that on the label.
 It costs much more for a company to extract the oil in this way but extracting it through heat or any other way loses the medicinal value.
 Counterfeit saw palmetto oil is also common.
 How can you know?
 One way is the price.
 If the price of the tablet or oil is cheap, it is likely not quality saw palmetto.
 Another way to know is by the scent.
 True saw palmetto has a pungent scent that is not pleasing.
 True, it can be masked by essential oils like lavender and rosemary, also valuable in restoring hair loss, but the scent can still be sensed.
 (As with all natural supplements, while saw palmetto is generally safe, it is best to consult your primary care person before taking any new supplement or treatment.)

 For a high quality, topical saw palmetto scalp treatment, consider daily application of HAIRMETTO Topical Saw Palmetto Oil, or HAIRMETTO Topical Saw Palmetto Daily Serum.

 Penetrating the roots, these leave-in products work for hours on your roots, delivering the nutrients of natures medicine such as saw palmetto, pumpkin seed, castor seed, stinging nettle and essential oils of peppermint, lavender and rosemary.

-Depending on the type of hair loss and its severity, a combination of the treatment options mentioned above may be employed to better treat hair loss during menopause.
-Still, natural treatments, such as lifestyle changes, herbal remedies, or a combination of both, are the best method to relieve menopausal hair thinning symptoms and restore hair growth.
+Depending on the type of hair loss and its severity, combining the treatment options mentioned above may better treat hair loss during menopause.
+Still, natural treatments, such as lifestyle changes, herbal remedies, or a combination of both, are the best methods to relieve menopausal hair thinning symptoms and restore hair growth.